prateekdas7/sudoku-csp-solver/README.md

  - Load multiple Sudoku puzzles from puzzles.txt
  - Run all solving strategies
  - Print average performance metrics for each method

+---
+## References

+This project was completed using Python 3 with only the standard library.
+No external packages were used.
+See the final report for a full list of academic references.